openssl/openssl/test/README.ssltest.md

   - None - do not use SNI (default)
   - server1 - the initial context
   - server2 - the secondary context
+  - invalid - an unknown context

+* ServerNameCallback - the SNI switching callback to use
+  - None - no callback (default)
+  - IgnoreMismatch - continue the handshake on SNI mismatch
+  - RejectMismatch - abort the handshake on SNI mismatch

 * SessionTicketExpected - whether or not a session ticket is expected
   - Ignore - do not check for a session ticket (default)